What It Does

 Liquid Requests

 Liquid Requests run custom logic written in Liquid.
-They let you transform data, extract fields, perform simple conditionals, or construct dynamic request bodies.
+They let you transform data, extract fields, perform simple conditionals, construct dynamic request bodies, and call reusable Functions.
 The Liquid code executes within APIEase and can use inputs from any trigger source.

 Secure Parameter Storage